AdevintaSpain/Parallax-Layer-Layout/README.md

 This library was developed by [Rafa Vázquez](https://github.com/Sloy/) with the idea of moving images from [Alex Bailón](https://github.com/abailon) for the [Infojobs' Android application](https://play.google.com/store/apps/details?id=net.infojobs.mobile.android).

 # Device requirements
 This layout needs a gyroscope powered device.
 Sadly, there are some low-end phones that doesn't have it.
-In that case, the layed image won't move, but it will appear great.
+In that case, the layered image won't move, but it will appear great.

 # License